DJV7893/School_District_Analysis/README.md

 <img width="923" alt="District_Summary_New" src="https://user-images.githubusercontent.com/99817571/159043637-d40e5ce8-ee99-46c3-8622-c6879190e64e.png">

-  * The school summary remained entirely the same even for THS after we removed the scores for its 9th graders and recalculated the high school’s performance metrics, which only took a slight dip in its performance metrics of less than .5 percentage point.
+  * The school summary remained almost entirely the same except for THS after we removed the scores for its 9th graders and recalculated the high school’s performance metrics, resulting in a slight dip in its performance metrics of less than .5 percentage point.

 School Summary Old